-Rationale: Using a portion of the NGOM Allocation to increase size of the overall Scallop RSA program would allow for the funding of additional scallop related research and provide opportunities for vessels to complete compensation fishing within the NGOM management unit.
+Rationale: Using a portion of the NGOM Allocation to increase the size of the overall Scallop RSA program would allow for the funding of additional scallop related research and provide opportunities for vessels to complete compensation fishing within the NGOM management unit.
+Limiting the amount of RSA compensation fishing that can occur in the NGOM area is consistent with the goal of accurately monitoring catch in the management area.